 You can get bacterial meningitis if bacteria strains enter your bloodstream and travel to both your brain and spinal cord.
 Some of the known bacteria strains that could trigger this type of meningitis are:1

-This bacteria strain is very contagious.
-As a result, many teenagers and young adults could become infected, and places such as college dormitories, boarding schools and military bases could be centers of a meningitis epidemic.
+This strain of bacterial meningitis is contagious, and transmission is common among teenagers and young adults.
+A crowded community like college dormitories, boarding schools and military bases could be the potential center of a bacterial meningitis epidemic.

-• Listeria monocytogenes (listeria): typically found in unpasteurized cheeses, hot dogs and luncheon meats, bacterial infections caused by listeria can be devastating.
+• Listeria monocytogenes (listeria): Typically found in unpasteurized cheeses, hot dogs and luncheon meats, as well as in cooked or processed foods including certain soft cheeses, processed ready-to-eat meats and smoked seafood,2 listeria can cause devastating bacterial meningitis.
 Listeria has the ability to cross the placental barrier and infect a baby.

-Viral meningitis, as the name implies, are caused by viruses that lurk in your environment.
+Viral meningitis, as the name implies, is caused by viruses that lurk in your environment.

 In the U.S., a group of viruses known as Enteroviruses play a role in 85 percent of meningitis cases (10 to 15 million infections annually), usually during the late summer and early fall.
-These can be caused in particular by either the Coxsackie viruses A or B, or echoviruses.2,3 Aside from these Enteroviruses, these other types of viruses could cause meningitis:4
+These can be caused in particular by either the Coxsackie viruses A or B, or echoviruses.3,4 Aside from these Enteroviruses, these other types of viruses could cause meningitis:5

 ✓ West Nile virus